tendermint/atom_one/README.md

 The PHOTON distribution shall be created by auto-staking ATOM tokens.
-In general, PHOTON tokens may be converted back into ATOM tokens after waiting the standard unbonding period, with exceptions defined in this Constitution.
+In general, PHOTON tokens may be converted back into ATOM tokens after waiting the standard unbonding period, with exceptions defined in this Article.

+The exchange rate formula between PHOTONs and ATOMs will be such that if all the ATOMs not already bonded into PHOTONs were to be bonded to PHOTONs, there would be 1 billion PHOTONs.
+In other words, the number of PHOTONs is capped and will never reach 1 billion PHOTONs.

+The PHOTON token shall be the only staking token for ICS2 staking.

+The PHOTON token shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.

 If the amount of ATOMs to become unbonded from PHOTONs should exceed 20% of the total staked ATOMs toward the Comsos Hub at any moment, the unbonding period